lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Approximate Key and Signature Sizes {#sec-sizetable}

-Note that the sizes listed below are approximate: these values are measured from the test vectors, but other implementations could produce values where the traditional component has a different size.
+The sizes listed below are approximate: these values are measured from the test vectors, however, several factors could cause fluctuations in the size of the traditional component.
 For example, this could be due to:

 * Compressed vs uncompressed EC point.
 * The RSA public key `(n, e)` allows `e` to vary is size between 3 and `n - 1` [RFC8017].
 * When the underlying RSA or EC value is itself DER-encoded, integer values could occaisionally be shorter than expected due to leading zeros being dropped from the encoding.

-Note that by contrast, ML-DSA values are always fixed size, so composite values can always be correctly de-serialized based on the size of the ML-DSA component.
-It is expected for the size values of RSA and ECDSA variants to fluctuate by a few bytes even between subsequent runs of the same composite implementation signing the same message over different keys.
-EdDSA values are always fixed size, so the size values for ML-DSA + EdDSA variants can be treated as constants.
+By contrast, ML-DSA values are always fixed size, so composite values can always be correctly de-serialized based on the size of the ML-DSA component.
+It is expected for the size values of RSA and ECDSA variants to fluctuate by a few bytes even between subsequent runs of the same composite implementation.

-Implementations MUST NOT perform strict length checking based on the values in this table.
+Implementations MUST NOT perform strict length checking based on the values in this table except for ML-DSA + EdDSA; since these algorithms produce fixed-size outputs, the values in the table below for these variants MAY be treated as constants.

 Non-hybrid ML-DSA is included for reference.